North Carolina schools chief loses primary to home-schooling parent critical of 'radical agendas'

 In the state legislature, Woodard lost his Democratic primary to Sophia Chitlik, who received the endorsements of influential Durham political committees.
 Woodard has been in the Senate since 2013 and ran unsuccessfully for Durham mayor last fall.

-“Durham deserves a Senator who will have the back of our next Democratic Governor, and not work against their colleagues to overturn his vetoes,” Chitlik said in a statement on the campaign’s website.
+“Durham deserves a Senator who will have the back of our next Democratic Governor, and not work against their colleagues to overturn his vetoes,” a statement on Chitlik’s campaign website says.
 Chitlik faces a Libertarian Party candidate in November.

-Woodard has defended his handful of votes to override Cooper vetoes, saying negotiation is the way to make legislation better.
+Woodard has defended his work on bills that resulted in his votes to override Cooper vetoes, saying negotiation is the way to make legislation better.

 Another legislator who lost was first-term Rep. Kevin Crutchfield of Cabarrus County, who was defeated by Brian Echevarria in the Republican primary.
 Echevarria was a nominee for another area House seat in 2022, and has a Democratic rival in the fall.